 how to copyright a story in similar Collaboration with the writer, a developmental editor helps the writer as a writing mentor by taking a rough draft of a manuscript from initial idea and make suggestions about content, organization, and presentation.
 The developmental editor always has the target audience reader in mind and might create an analysis of competing functions and suggest additional research to flesh out certain components and give the book credibility and factual content.
 Plot and characterization will be examined and reworked if necessary.
 Suggestions will be given for rewriting awkward and confusing areas to create better circulation.
 Sentence structure, punctuation, grammar and spelling might also be considered.

 Nevertheless a copy editor’s job, but Along with marking and reading errors in punctuation, grammar and spelling, the heavy edit may offer editorial comments on design, structure, content and flow.
 Substantive Editing enhances a manuscript by identifying and solving problems with order and flow of data.
 It could require reorganizing paragraphs, sections, or chapters for total clarity or readability.
 Suggestions will be given for rewriting awkward and confusing areas to create better circulation.
 Sentence structure, transitions, punctuation, grammar, and spelling will also be considered.
-Heavy editing additionally checks URL links, images, captions, photographs, references, foot notes, tables, quotations, bibliography, and citations; also makes sure appropriate permission has been granted to use copyrighted material.
+Heavy copy-editing additionally checks URL links, images, captions, photographs, references, foot notes, tables, quotations, bibliography, and citations; also makes sure appropriate permission has been granted to use copyrighted material.
 Formatting to add page numbers, headers, margins, font styles, indentations, paragraph spacing, header and footer text, a hyperlinked table of contents and indexing.
 Many times a significant or heavy edit is just like a rewrite of this manuscript.